rendivs925/vibe_cli/README.md

 ```

 RAG queries scan and index your codebase using semantic chunking, parallel processing, and smart file filtering.
 Responses include relevant code snippets for accurate, context-aware answers.

+**Safety Override**: When RAG queries encounter sensitive information in retrieved content, users are prompted to continue with sanitized (masked) versions rather than blocking the query entirely.